Skip to main content

 Response

-The server responds with a JSON object containing the file's id, name, and url.
+The route responds with a JSON object containing the file id, name, and url.

-The isCover property shows if the image is a cover image (true) or not (false).
+The isCover property indicates if the image is a cover image (true) or not (false).

 Example: